apache/shardingsphere/docs/document/content/user-manual/shardingsphere-proxy/logging/_index.en.md

 </logger>
 ```

-## To distinguish database and users in the same log
+## To distinguish databases and users in the same log
 ```
 <appender name="databaseConsole" class="ch.qos.logback.core.ConsoleAppender">
     <encoder>